Alert: Internet Vehicle Scams on Craigslist and Other Non-eBay Sites

 - This is your first reimbursement request under VPP in the last 180 days.

-- You, the seller, the vehicle, and the financial institutions on which payment was drawn, and to which payment was made are located in one of the fifty United States or Canada on the purchase date.
+- The buyer, the seller, the vehicle, and the financial institutions on which payment was drawn, and to which payment was made are located in one of the fifty United States or Canada on the purchase date.

 - You obtain the VPP Administrator's prior written consent before altering, repairing, selling, or releasing possession of the vehicle before a determination is made on your reimbursement request.